BlockSigner/cove/site/content/english/identification.md

 %}}
 **We** identify the signatories.

-Suitable if new signees are constantly being added.
+Suitable if you use QES in a predefined circle of people.

 {{% /plan %}}